 One of the most under-reported health care problems in the US has to do with shortages of essential medications.
-We have been concerned about this serious problem for more than a decade.
+We have been concerned about this crisis for more than a decade.
 In the November, 2011 issue of Pharmacy and Therapeutics (P&T) the headline was “The Drug Shortage Crisis in the United States.”
 The author establishes that “There have been increasingly frequent drug shortages in the U.S. during at least the past decade.”
 That means we have been facing this serious problem for more than 20 years!
 Will drug shortages ever end?

-The hand wringing about our inadequate medicine supply chain has been going on for a very long time.
+Last year I wrote that our inadequate medicine supply chain has been going on for a very long time.
 No one seems to know what to do about it.
 A new analysis suggests that it is just getting worse.

 The March 2023 report is titled: